 Civitavecchia Shore Excursion

 This Civitavecchia shore tour adventures into the region of Umbria.
 You visit the amazing hilltop village of Civita which is only accessible by foot bridge and has only 15 permanent residents.
-Also included is a visit to Orvieto which is perched high above the valley floor.
+Also included is a visit to the Umbrian town of Orvieto which is perched high above the valley floor.

 Your exploration begins with a through the lovely countryside toward Orvieto.
 You enjoy a brief photo stop in enchanting Montefiascone.
 This charming, medieval hilltop town offers breathtaking views overlooking Lake Bolsena.